W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 {% if showCommentary %}
 ::: details Commentary
 (1) The miracle changes the misperceptions in our wrong mind, which reflects the purpose of *A Course in Miracles*.
-(Wapnick, A.V.I., p.119.)
+(Wapnick, AVI, p.119.)

 (1) …the text …explains this paradoxical situation to us of being “at home in God, [yet] dreaming of exile” ([T-10.I.2:1](/text/10-the-idols-of-sickness/i-at-home-in-god#2)): how this insane belief in separation seemd to arise in our *minds*, how it is maintained in our *minds*, and how it finally is undone in our *minds*. *A Course in Miracles* is thus … a “mind training” curriculum designed to help us change our thought system from the ego’s to the Holy Spirit’s.
-(Wapnick, F.C.T.L., p.13.)
+(Wapnick, FCTL, p.13.)

-(4–5) …this gentle though firm rebuke and reminder… (Wapnick, F.C.T.L., p.16.)
+(4–5) …this gentle though firm rebuke and reminder… (Wapnick, FCTL, p.16.)

 (4) Students of *A Course in Miracles* may … argue that understanding its theory is irrelevant, and that study of the text is a waste of time, clearly ignoring this warning.
 (Wapnick, L.D.N.C., p.610).

 (4) …many students emphasize the workbook at the expense of the text, rather than viewing each book as a companion to the other.
 The mistake here … reflects the unconscious error of believing that our ego identification is weak and can be easily discarded, leaving our minds open to recieve — instantaneously and joyously — the Word of God.
-(Wapnick, F.C.T.L., p.171.)
+(Wapnick, FCTL, p.171.)
 :::
 {% endif %}